-The Beyond Banners™ team brings experience from Amazon, Netflix, and Apple TV.
+The Beyond Banners™ team brings experience from Amazon and Netflix.

-Andre Jackson – Director/Producer, brings storytelling experience from Amazon.
+Andre Jackson – Brings rich and diverse storytelling experience from industry.

-Sue O’Hora – Associate Director/Producer, credits include When Wire Was King.
+Sue O’Hora – Credits include When Wire Was King.

-Everett Ray – Director of Photography known for bold, emotional visual storytelling.
+Everett Ray – Known for bold, emotional visual cinematography.

 Jeremy Zunk – Sound Mixer with work featured on HBO and PBS.